Becram/pngk-project/README.md

 ```

 ### 2. Configure RTC module
-RTC modules are used foor keeping the time in Raspberry Pi.
+RTC modules are used for keeping the time in Raspberry Pi.
 Unlike modern motherboards raspberry pi do not have inbuilt timer module so we need a additional hardware to configure this.
 ![](https://i.ebayimg.com/images/g/fAoAAMXQyY1TTW1q/s-l300.jpg)

 Please follow link [here](https://thepihut.com/blogs/raspberry-pi-tutorials/17209332-adding-a-real-time-clock-to-your-raspberry-pi)

 ### 3. Provisoning the Raspberry Pi
 First clone the project: https://github.com/Becram/pngk-project/
-We will be using this script to automatically install all packages namely Khan Academy, Epaath, PheT Simulation, Wikipedia and many other configuration.
+We will be using this script to automatically install all packages namely [Khan Academy](https://www.khanacademy.org/), [Epaath](https://pustakalaya.org/epaath/), [PheT Simulation](https://phet.colorado.edu), Wikipedia and many other configuration.

 USAGE:
 ```
 # sudo ./provision
 ```
 Repo Description.
-The ``provision`` script will call the multiple scripts localted inside the scripts.d directory functions of which is explained below.
+The ``provision`` script will call multiple scripts located inside the ``scripts.d`` directory functions of which is explained below.

-i. ``00_update_pkg:`` This will upgrade the Raspberry Pi
+i. ``00_update_pkg:`` This will upgrade the Raspberry Pi.

-ii. ``01_install_pkg:`` Install important packages as libreoffice,stellerium and many   other packages
+ii. ``01_install_pkg:`` Install important packages as libreoffice,stellerium and many other.

 iii. ``02_create_launcher:`` This script will create the launchers for the application we will be installing.
 It will create launcher's in Education category in main menu for EPaath, Khan Academy, PheT, Wikipedia.
-In order to create launcher populate the <dataset.js> file with relevent data to create the launcher automatically.
+In order to create launcher, populate the <dataset.js> file with relevent data to create the launcher automatically.

-iv. ``03_enable_ssh:`` SSH is diabled by default in Raspbian this will enable it.
+iv. ``03_enable_ssh:`` SSH is disbled by default in Raspbian, this will enable it.

 v. ``04_vim_configure:`` Configure vim

-vi. ``05_disable_swap:`` Swap uses sd card as RAM which reduces SD card life so it needs to de disabled
+vi. ``05_disable_swap:`` Swap uses sd card as RAM which reduces SD card life so it needs to de disabled, though this will slow down the processess.

 vii. ``06_install_kiwix_server:`` Installs kiwix server which serves zim file as wikipedia.
 This script also creates the supervisor service for kiwix.
 Kiwix service can be configured by going to localhost:9001 with username:pngk and password:pngk.
 Kiwix server serves zim files from the directory /kiwix-data.